-You’ll also probably want to read OpenStack Compute Developer Guide API – the first bit, at least – to get an idea of the concepts.
+You’ll also probably want to read Rackspace’s API guide (PDF) – the first bit, at least – to get an idea of the concepts.
 Rackspace is doing the cloud hosting thing a bit differently from Amazon, and if you get the concepts this library should make more sense.

-This code a fork of Jacobian’s python-cloudservers If you need API support for the Rackspace API solely or the BSD license, you should use that repository. python-client is licensed under the Apache License like the rest of OpenStack.<nav class="contents local" id="contents" role="doc-toc">
+This code a fork of Jacobian’s python-cloudservers If you need API support for the Rackspace API soley or the BSD license, you should use that repository. python-client is licensed under the Apache License like the rest of OpenStack.<nav class="contents local" id="contents" role="doc-toc">

 Installing this package gets you a shell command, nova, that you can use to interact with any Rackspace compatible API (including OpenStack).

-You’ll need to provide your OpenStack username and password.
-You can do this with the --os_username, --os_password and --os_tenant_name params, but it’s easier to just set them as environment variables:
+You’ll need to provide your OpenStack username and API key.
+You can do this with the --username, --apikey and --projectid params, but it’s easier to just set them as environment variables:

-You will also need to define the authentication url with --os_auth_url and the version of the API with --version.
-Or set them as an environment variables as well:
+You will also need to define the authentication url with --url.
+Or set it as an environment variable as well: